Have years of working a desk job taken a toll on your posture? Want to know the benefits of good posture and how to fix your bad posture?

 - A chiropractor may tell you that your spine is out of alignment and that causes posture problems.

 - A podiatrist (foot doctor) may tell you your whole body is out of alignment because of a ill-fitting pair of shoes or flat feet.
+They may recommend comfortable canvas sneakers for better foot health.

 - A psychologist may even tell you that your bad posture is due to depression.